What is a mortgage?

 A mortgage is a type of loan you use to buy a property.
 As most people can’t afford to buy a home outright, a mortgage is a way to get your own home without having to pay upfront.

-To get a mortgage, you’ll be expected to put down a deposit, usually at least 10% of the property’s value – although some providers are now asking for at least 15%.
-A bank or building society could lend you the rest of the money you need – as long as you meet their mortgage lending criteria.
+To get a mortgage, you’ll be expected to put down a deposit, usually at least 10% of the property’s value.
+A bank or building society could lend you the rest of the money you need – as long as you meet their mortgage-lending criteria.

 How does a mortgage work?

-The interest rate you’ll pay, also known as the mortgage rate, is determined by a range of things, including:
+The interest rate you’ll pay, also known as the mortgage rate, is determined by a range of factors, including:

-• The length of mortgage, known as the ‘term’
+- The length of mortgage, known as the ‘mortgage term’

 Your home may be repossessed if you do not keep up repayments on your mortgage.